ParaBlock: Communication-Computation Parallel Block Coordinate Federated Learning for Large Language Models: Experiments

 \subsection{Experimental settings}

 We summarize some crucial implementation details in the following, and we leave some additional results and experiment details to Appendix~\ref{sec:add_exp}.

-\textbf{Datasets, models, and evaluations} We utilize the Alpaca-GPT4 dataset~\citep{peng2023instruction} for general instruction following tasks, and we use 50000 data samples sampling from MathInstruct dataset~\citep{yue2023mammoth} for mathematical reasoning task.
-We fine-tune two models, Llama 3-8B~\citep{dubey2024llama,llama3modelcard} and an lightweight Llama 3.2-3B~\citep{llama3modelcard} designed for on-device uses.
+\textbf{Datasets, models, and evaluations} We utilize the Alpaca-GPT4 dataset~\citep{peng2023instruction} for general instruction following tasks, and we use 50000 data samples sampled from the MathInstruct dataset~\citep{yue2023mammoth} for mathematical reasoning task.
+We fine-tune two models, Llama 3-8B~\citep{dubey2024llama,llama3modelcard} and a lightweight Llama 3.2-3B~\citep{llama3modelcard} designed for on-device use.
 To assess the performance when fine-tuning on instruction following task, we utilize MT-Bench~\citep{zheng2023judging} with GPT-4o as a judge model.
 For evaluating the performance on mathematical reasoning, we employ the widely used OpenLLM Leaderboard~\citep{open-llm-leaderboard} as the evaluation benchmark and we report the evaluation score on GSM8K~\citep{cobbe2021training} to show the math problem solving capability.

-\textbf{Baselines} We compare the ParaBlock with several federated fine-tuning baselines including 1) Full model fine-tuning (Full FT), 2) FedIT~\citep{zhang2024towards}, which is one of the most commonly used federated fine-tuning methods that integrates LoRA~\citep{hu2021lora} into standard FedAvg~\citep{mcmahan2017communication} method, 3) FFA-LoRA~\citep{sun2024improving}, which fixes the LoRA matrix $\mathbf{B}$ and fine-tunes the LoRA matrix $\mathbf{A}$ to reduce server aggregation bias, 4) FLoRA~\citep{wang2024flora}, a recent method for federated fine-tuning with LoRA, 5) FedCyBGD~\citep{wang2024save}, which employs the cyclic update for block coordinate federated fine-tuning, and 6) FedBCD, a standard federated BCD scheme that directly integrates local BCD updates into the original FedAvg aggreagation schemes.
+\textbf{Baselines} We compare the ParaBlock with several federated fine-tuning baselines including 1) Federated full model fine-tuning (Fed full FT), 2) FedIT~\citep{zhang2024towards}, which is one of the most commonly used federated fine-tuning methods that integrates LoRA~\citep{hu2021lora} into standard FedAvg~\citep{mcmahan2017communication} method, 3) FFA-LoRA~\citep{sun2024improving}, which fixes the LoRA matrix $\mathbf{B}$ and fine-tunes the LoRA matrix $\mathbf{A}$ to reduce server aggregation bias, 4) FLoRA~\citep{wang2024flora}, a recent method for federated fine-tuning with LoRA, 5) FedCyBGD~\citep{wang2024save}, which employs the cyclic update for block coordinate federated fine-tuning, and 6) FedBCD, a standard federated BCD scheme that directly integrates local BCD updates into the original FedAvg aggregation schemes.
 We provide the GPU consumption of all baselines in Table~\ref{tab:memory_comparison} in Appendix~\ref{sec:add_exp}.